birdwingo/react-native-swipe-modal/README.md

 - `closeSpaceVisibility` (optional, default: `0.6`): A number between 0 and 1, representing the opacity of empty space, that will close the modal if `closeOnEmptySpace` is enabled.

+- `topOffset` (optional, default: `0`): Determines the amount of space that the swipeable content will be offset from the top edge of window.

 ## Public Methods

 - `show()`: Call this method to show the modal.